jonton11/Code-Snippets/code_snipper.md

 # Code Snippet Application

-1. Build a tool in Rails that helps you store code snippets.
+1. Build a tool in Rails that helps you store code snippets. => Completed

-2. You must have test coverage (doesn't have to be a 100%) for creating and updating the snippet kinds and the snippets.
+2. You must have test coverage (doesn't have to be a 100%) for creating and updating the snippet kinds and the snippets. => Completed
-----> Only need to finish #update

 3. The box must accept markdown.
-Make sure to have the code highlighted properly depending on the language.
+Make sure to have the code highlighted properly depending on the language. => Completed

 Note: avoid using `type` as a column name in models.
 More on that will come later.
 This is why the wireframe uses `Kind`, you can pick another word if you'd like just don't use `type`.